ahvar/market-scout/README.md

 # Introduction

-This application, MARKET SCOUT, is designed to retrieve real-time and historical market data from a supported brokerage service API.
+This application, MARKET SCOUT, retrieves real-time and historical market data from a supported brokerage service API.

 # Installation and Setup for Running Market Scout Locally
 Here are the steps to run Market Scout from the command-line in your local environment.